samueljin99/Big-Data-Bowl-2023/README.md

 Using this identification system, I then trained a gradient boosting model to evaluate spin move rushers and analyze the factors that affect the efficacy of a spin move.
 The work also creates a spin move rushing metric to quantify the ability of each rusher to execute a spin move.
 The statistical properties of this metric are demonstrated.

-I used Python to clean and wrangle the data, and to fit it to my physics model.
-I used R to create visualizations to complement my analysis.
 To reproduce my BDB project:
 1. First, run the bdb-data-cleaning file and download the output
 2. Then, run the bdb_spin_moves_identification file